 Remember it is imperative to always read through the specific deals and terms for each investment, since even the same type of investment can have different terms added in or removed.

 Similar to the business types discussed last week, no single security is superior to another.
 Each offers the investor something different, so you have to ensure the deals you are investing in align with your investment goals.

 Since I am personally looking to maximize the financial returns of my portfolio, I only consider equity-based (or hybrid) deals when investing in equity crowdfunding.

 In the final part of this series, we will discover where and how investors actually buy early-stage companies in equity crowdfunding.
 We will discuss what funding portals are, what the top funding portals are, and other important things to know before getting started.

-We will also provide some links to resources and helpful websites to help you get started investing.
+We will also provide links to resources and helpful websites to help you get started investing.

 Assuming you find a business and a deal that aligns with your investment goals, are you wondering what the steps are to actually screen a potential investment?
 Or how to determine how much you should invest in each deal?
 Or perhaps how to use each funding portal to find and invest in startups?

 We will cover all of these questions and more in future blog posts.

 For those of you who prefer a more organized method to their learning – rather than scraping through all the blog posts – we also offer free investor mini courses through our CrowdWise Academy.

 Lastly, be sure to follow our blog to get the latest and greatest blog posts on equity crowdfund investing delivered right to your email inbox.
 You can follow the blog using the subscribe link on our homepage or at the top of any blog post in the sidebar.